Awards and Scholarships

 Hanna Suzanne Webster

 $500 Scholarship Application

 Up to 4 of these scholarships are awarded annually to assist local board of health members to attend the annual NALBOH conference.

 Click this link to open the application page.
-Then, print that page, fill out the form and mail or send scanned document via email it to us at:
+Then, print that page, fill out the form and send scanned document via email it to us at: